 Agency Credentials and Awards

-- State License: Under the State of Idaho Department of Health and Welfare, Children’s Village is licensed as a Children’s Residential Care Facility in accordance with Chapter 12, Title 39 of Idaho Code.
-With bi-annual inspections, the license permits the care of 12 children.
+- State License: Under the State of Idaho Department of Health and Welfare, Children’s Village is licensed as a Children’s Residential Care Facility in accordance with Chapter 12, Title 39 of Idaho Code and subject to annual audits.

 - Local Standards: Located in a residential area of the City of Coeur d’Alene, the County of Kootenai, Idaho, Children’s Village exceeds the city and county standards for facilities caring for children.
 Complying with all building codes during the construction process and receiving occupancy for both homes, this agency is annually inspected by: Panhandle Health District, Food and Environmental Department; City/County Fire Department; and Furnace Safety Inspections.